Formula builder

 - Label 2

-- Click on Text - short 1, and then type "Name" in the Title field.
+- Click Text - short 1, and then type Name in the Title field.

 - To create the variable with a formula:

-- From the Functions tab in the Lookup pane, hover your mouse over dateDiff then click Insert.
+- From the Functions tab in the Lookup pane, hover your mouse over dateDiff, and then click Insert.

-- In Value field, enter the parameters for the dateDiff function:
+- In the Value field, enter the parameters for the dateDiff function:

-- For DateTime start, click the Variables tab, hover your mouse over Start date, and then click Insert.
+- For DateTime start, click the Form variables tab, hover your mouse over Start date, and then click Insert.

 - For DateTime end, hover your mouse over End date, and then click Insert.